bliof/gobilling/README.md

         VerificationValue: "000",
     }

-    // When validating the credit card, the type will be automaticly filled err := creditCard.Validate()
+    // When validating the credit card, the Brand will be automaticly filled err := creditCard.Validate()

     if err == nil {